-My one year old just joined the 4 and 3 year old at a preschool daycare full time.
+My one year old just joined the 4 and 3 year old at a preschool daycare full time at nursery bolton.
 That has been a game changer!
 I don’t have to squeeze my work in two two hour nap segments anymore.
 However, I am getting a part time Speech job – so more adjusting and juggling to come.

 8. How do you balance all of the roles that you have?